 You will be offered Healthy Start Vitamin packs during your pregnancy and afterwards.

 Any alcohol you drink may reach your baby.
 To be on the safe side, stop drinking alcohol altogether.

 Pills, Medicines and other drugs

-- Some pills and medicines can harm the baby’s health so, to be safe, you should assume all medicines are dangerous until a doctor or pharmacist can tell you they are safe.
+- Some pills and medicines can harm the baby’s health so, to be safe, you should assume all medicines are dangerous until a GP or Pharmacist can tell you they are safe.

-- Make sure your doctor or dentist knows you are pregnant before taking anything or giving you any treatment.
+- Make sure your GP or Dentist knows that you are pregnant before taking anything or giving you any treatment.

-- Talk to your doctor at the first possible moment if you take regular medication.
+- Talk to your GP at the first possible moment if you take regular medication.